mrj/jsjbridge/MigrationInstructions.md

 var l = name.length;
 ```

-or, if the Promises are directly handled using, `then`:
+or, if the Promises are directly handled using `then`:

 ```javascript
 var l = await helper.javaVector.get(0).then(v0 => v0.name).then(name => name.length);